cakephp/docs/en/appendices/2-2-migration-guide.rst

 CakeTime
 --------

-The ``$userOffset`` parameter has been replaced with ``$timezone`` parameter in all relevant functions.
+- The ``$userOffset`` parameter has been replaced with ``$timezone`` parameter in all relevant functions.
 So instead of numeric offset you can now pass in a timezone string or DateTimeZone object.
 Passing numeric offsets for ``$timezone`` parameter is still possible for backwards compatibility.
+- :php:meth:`CakeTime::timeAgoInWords()` had the ``accuracy`` option added.
+  This option allows you to specify how accurate formatted times should be.

 Helpers
 =======